superKalo/super-repo/README.md

 #### `name` [required]
 Type: `String`

 Name of the Repository.
+Should be unique!
 It's used for Local Storage or Browser Local Storage item name.

 #### `request` [required]
 Type: `Function` that returns a `Promise`, that resolves to `Array` or `Object`, based on your server response :nerd_face: